What the job involves

 Degree in Veterinary Physiotherapy

-Typical entry requirements for an undergraduate degree are five GCSEs at Grade C or above in Maths, English Language and a Science, plus three A2 Levels including an A in Biology/Human Biology and one other science based subject at grade B. Offers tend to be in the region of AAB.
+Typical entry requirements for an undergraduate degree are five GCSEs at grades A*-C (or 9-4) in Maths, English Language and a Science, plus three A2 Levels including an A in Biology/Human Biology and one other science based subject at grade B. Offers tend to be in the region of AAB.

 You will likely need a first degree in a relevant subject such as veterinary nursing at a minimum of 2:2 although prior learning may be taken into account for mature applicants.